qaiserfcc/portfolio.ai/memory-bank/architect.md

 - CDN for static assets
 - Background job processing for heavy AI tasks (future)
 - Caching layers for frequently accessed portfolios

+## AI-specific operational considerations

+- Use environment variables for provider selection and keys (e.g., `TOGETHER_API_KEY` for Together AI).
+The code includes a fallback to basic content when providers are unavailable or API keys are invalid.
+- For longer running AI tasks, consider moving AI generation to background workers (queue-based) to keep API responses snappy and to allow retry/requeue for failures.